calizarr/resume/Markdown_Resume_No_Publications.md

     * Produced sprint planning and project planning documentation while working with business development and leadership
     * Interfaced multiple times per week with various members of the client team to ensure their needs were met
     * Reduced client research time from months to days using a high level business development and product concept to design and architect an industry leading set of tools
-    * Assisted in prototyping, developing, and deploying several services, APIs, and API clients in kubernetes
+    * Developed several services, APIs, and API clients in Scala and Python from prototype to deployment

 * **[Nanaya][nanaya] (St. Louis, MO): July 2014 - Present**
-*Co-founder/ Infrastructure & Sofware Engineer / Statistician*
+*Co-founder / Infrastructure & Sofware Engineer / Statistician*
-    * Developed, designed, and tested algorithm(s)
-    * Verified that proper statistical procedures are being used within the algorithm(s)
+    * Supported and managed infrastructure for application with 50 users per day and about 300,000 total
+    * Migrated original application infrastructure to a container based model
     * Facilitated communication between developers and R&D Team members
     * Managed and updated infrastructure depending on needs of team
+    * Developed, verified, and tested algorithm(s)

 * **[Donald Danforth Plant Science Center][ddpsc] (St. Louis, MO)**
     * **October 2016 - July 2017**